aliceinwire/tofuwiki/README.markdown

 * outliner-like capability with expansion commands
 * operates on all POSIX systems (e.g. OS X, Linux, FreeBSD)

-SoyWiki builds on Vim's strengths as a text editor and interface to the Unix operating system, SoyWiki's primary goal is to make it possible to create, navigate, and refactor wiki content at the speed of thought.
+TofuWiki builds on Vim's strengths as a text editor and interface to the Unix operating system, TofuWiki's primary goal is to make it possible to create, navigate, and refactor wiki content at the speed of thought.

-SoyWiki is good for tracking projects, contacts, ideas, and collecting and organizing research.
-SoyWiki combines the affordances of notebooks, index cards, and Post-it notes, and adds to them the power of hyperlinks, search, revision history, automated refactoring, and more.
+TofuWiki is good for tracking projects, contacts, ideas, and collecting and organizing research.
+TofuWiki combines the affordances of notebooks, index cards, and Post-it notes, and adds to them the power of hyperlinks, search, revision history, automated refactoring, and more.

-SoyWiki makes a good writing aid, especially if you do your writing in Vim.
-You can have SoyWiki open in multiple Vim windows, tabs, and buffers, alongside any number of regular Vim windows.
+TofuWiki makes a good writing aid, especially if you do your writing in Vim.
+You can have TofuWiki open in multiple Vim windows, tabs, and buffers, alongside any number of regular Vim windows.
 Throw in a bunch of Vim abbreviations (`:help abbreviations`), a large monitor, and a teapot, and you'll have a powerful toolkit for writing your paper, essay, book, or screenplay.

-SoyWiki is free and open source.
+TofuWiki is free and open source.

 [scriv]:http://www.literatureandlatte.com/scrivener.php

 ## Prerequisites

-* a recent version of Vim (SoyWiki is developed against Vim 7.2 and 7.3)
+* a recent version of Vim (TofuWiki is developed against Vim 7.2 and 7.3)
 * a recent version of Ruby: at least Ruby 1.9.3, but we recommend 2.0.0 or above
 * a recent version of [Git][git] (1.7.0.4 or above to be safe)

 [git]:http://git-scm.com/

-The current version of SoyWiki assumes a Unix environment.
+The current version of TofuWiki assumes a Unix environment.

-To use SoyWiki you should be fairly good at using Vim.
+To use TofuWiki you should be fairly good at using Vim.

 To install Ruby we recommend using the a ruby version manager, like [RVM Version Manager][rvm] or [rbenv][rbenv].